sunbird-specs/QuML/v1/methods.md

 ## Library Methods

-QML players should provide implementation for the library methods which can be used in response, template and outcome processing of questions and question sets.
+QuML players should provide implementation for the library methods which can be used in response, template and outcome processing of questions and question sets.

 ### Question Library Methods